Miscarriage Causes, Symptoms and Treatment

 - Poorly controlled thyroid disease.

-- Miscarriage accounts for 42,000 hospital admissions in the UK annually.
+- Early pregnancy loss accounts for 50,000 hospital admissions in the UK annually.

 - Miscarriage occurs in 12-24% of recognised pregnancies; the true rate is probably higher as many may occur before a woman has realised she is pregnant.